memph1024/swapdex-documentation/docs/dev-guides/Tutorials/evm-tutorial/evm-tools-and-res/evm-balances.md

 An EVM address can be given a balance at genesis, or by sending balance directly to the "substrate-ethereum address equivalent" as you would normally do between accounts.

-Kusari handles Ethereum balances as if they were running on the Ethereum blcokchain.
+SwapDex handles Ethereum balances as if they were running on the Ethereum blockchain.
 That includes that gas is subtracted from the balance (you can access the quantity of gas used from the transaction receipt returned by the EVM module through web3 or truffle), and transfers work as expected.

 The balance of the 20-byte Ethereum address and the 32-byte EVM address should be identical, when compared: `web3.eth.getBalance(ethAddress)` should equal `system::balances(prefixAndHash(ethAddress)).freeBalance`, where `ethAddress` is the 20-byte Ethereum address, and `prefixAndHash` applies the evm: prefix and takes the hash, as explained above.